Applying and Interviewing for Internships in the U.S.

 Your interview doesn’t end once you sign off Skype or leave the building

 Post-interview follow-up is just as important as going in for the interview.
-Within 24 hours after your interview, send a short email to thank the person(s) that conducted the interview for their time and to confirm your interest in the position.
-You can also add something specific that you talked about to help them remember you who are or highlight certain aspects of the position that you find especially interesting or would look forward to doing if offered the internship.
+Within 24 hours after your interview, send a short email to thank the person(s) that conducted the interview for their time and to reconfirm your interest in the position.
+You can also add something specific that you talked about to help them remember who you are or highlight certain aspects of the position that you find especially interesting or would look forward to doing if offered the internship.

 Everyone gets nervous during the interview process.
 The most you can do is practice until you’re confident.
 Fortunately, there are many online resources at your disposal.
 Start here with an overview of common interview questions and how to answer them!